iworks/iworks-pwa/readme.txt

 = 1.5.9 (2024-02-24) =
 * A few sizes have been added. [#3](https://github.com/iworks/iworks-pwa/issues/4).
 Props for [wfrank94](https://wordpress.org/support/users/wfrank94/).
+* The plugin URL has been changed to [github](https://github.com/iworks/iworks-pwa).
 * The [iWorks Options](https://github.com/iworks/wordpress-options-class) module has been updated to 2.9.2.
 * The [iWorks Rate](https://github.com/iworks/iworks-rate) module has been updated to 2.1.8.